tempertemper/www.tempertemper.net/src/site/posts/2022-12-01--images-illustrations-and-contrast.md

     - Design
 ---

 Adding descriptive text to images is a great way to ensure people who can't see the screen understand what the image is communicating.
-Unsurprisingly there's a success criterion in the Web Content Accessibility Guidelines (WCAG) to ensure we add descriptive text: [1.1.1 Non-text Content](https://www.w3.org/TR/WCAG21/#non-text-content).
-But what about people with low vision who *can* see the screen but need a decent amount of contrast to distinguish shapes and lines easily?
+Unsurprisingly there's a success criterion in the Web Content Accessibility Guidelines (WCAG) to ensure we add descriptive text: [1.1.1 Non-text Content](https://www.w3.org/TR/WCAG21/#non-text-content), but what about people with low vision who *can* see the screen but need a decent amount of contrast to distinguish shapes and lines easily?

-There are a couple of success criteria in WCAG that cover this if you're aiming for AA compliance:
+There are a couple of success criteria in WCAG that cover contrast, if you're aiming for AA compliance:

 - [1.4.3 Contrast (Minimum)](https://www.w3.org/TR/WCAG21/#contrast-minimum), which covers text
 - [1.4.11 Non-text Contrast](https://www.w3.org/TR/WCAG21/#non-text-contrast), which covers elements that aren't text